je-nnyt/ip/docs/README.md

 Koya is a personnal assistant chatbot that keeps track of the user's task via Command Line Interface (CLI)

 ## Quick Start
-In order to use the chatbot, make sure to carefully follow the steps below:
+In order to use the chatbot, carefully follow the steps below:
 1. Have Java 17 installed on your laptop
 , you can verify the java version by running the following command in your terminal: java -version
 2. Download the .jar file